 Self-management is the ability to control and redirect disruptive impulses and moods.
 Think of trustworthiness, integrity, and comfort with change.
 It is not letting your emotions crippling you and instead marshalling your positive emotions and aligning your emotions with your passions.
 For example, if a team botches a presentation, the leader ought to resist the urge to scream.
 Instead, they could consider possible reasons for failure, explain the consequences to their team members and explore solutions together.

 Motivation is enjoying achievement for its own sake.
-A passion for the work you do, optimism and energy to improve are the key hallmarks of an emotionally intelligent and motivated person.
+Intrinsic motivation is having a passion for the work you do, as well as optimism and energy to improve are the key hallmarks of an emotionally intelligent and motivated person.

-Finally, social skill is building a relationship with others to move them in desired directions.
-Think influence here.
+Finally, social skills is building a relationship with others to move them in desired directions.
+Think active listening and influence here.

 It’s clear that we’re all emotionally intelligent but we need to take more time to self-assess and work on our emotions.
 As with anything, it takes practice but even small steps can make a big difference.
 Much as you would regularly exercise your biceps or any other muscle for that matter, you need to practice working on your competencies so that they improve.

-Indeed, when we look at leaders in some of the most successful companies, it’s clear that all of these leaders have and demonstrate high levels of all the key components of emotional intelligence.
+Indeed, when we look at leaders in some of the most successful companies, it’s clear that all of these leaders have and demonstrate high emotional intelligence.
 It’s important to keep in mind that these are a range of abilities.
 On the whole, women tend to have higher emotional empathy on average: sensing how someone is in the moment, managing relations between people and groups.
 Goleman’s view on the connection between emotional intelligence and leadership is that there are differences between men and women in this domain but as people grow, they pick up skills in the area they need.

 Gary Yukl, a prominent researcher in leadership agrees and goes on to say “Self-awareness makes it easier to understand one’s own needs and likely reactions if certain events occurred, thereby facilitating evaluation of alternative solutions.”

 For emotional intelligence to be effective, it has to start with yourself.
 You can’t distill or enhance other people’s well-being, improvement and sense of self without first understanding how you operate on an emotional level.
-What distinguishes leaders is usually their level of emotional intelligence and it is those skills which help to develop a more effective work place.
+Workplace emotional intelligence matters.
+What distinguishes leaders is usually their level of emotional intelligence and it is those skills which help to develop a more effective and positive work environment.